Maasthi Gudi

-Masti Gudi is a 2017 Indian Kannada-language action film directed by Nagashekar, starring Duniya Vijay who is also credited for the film's story, Kriti Kharbanda and Amulya in lead roles.
+Masti Gudi is a 2017 Indian Kannada-language action film directed by Nagashekar, starring Duniya Vijay who plays the titular character, and also credited for the film's story, alongside Kriti Kharbanda and Amulya in lead roles.

 On 7 November 2016, actors Anil Kumar and Raghava Uday drowned when they took a 60-feet plunge from a chopper while shooting film's climax.
 A rescue motorboat scheduled to pull the actors out of the water did not start, resulting in the immediate drowning of both the actors.

 Summary

 Maasthi questions powerful people killing tigers, and then takes the law into his own hands.
 Enter Rani.
 She learns of Bhavya, who was killed by her own family for eloping with Maasthi.
 Rani reveals her love for him.
 But he rejects her, saying that he still has Bhavya in his heart leaving Rani heartbroken.
 He kills the villains.
 The film shifts to present where Rani is now old and has written Maasthi's story in a book.